Randy Moss Rookie Cards

 These should be fairly easy for collectors to find as these base rookie cards are serial #’d to 8799 (kind of an odd number).
 Parallels are plentiful too: Bronze also serial #’d to 8799.
 Silver Star – serial #’d to 3999.
 Gold Star – #’d to 1999.
 Gold Star Rainbow – #’d to 99.

-Fantastic photography all throughout this set.
-Coupled to that is a great card design, framed out in foil and black borders makes it challenging for us graded card collectors to find gem-mint copies.
-Focal pointed lines center in on Moss and gives us a “Shock” affect thus giving us the theme Future Shock.
+Fantastic photography and design throughout this set.
+Focal pointed lines center in on Moss and gives us a “Shock” effect thus giving us the theme Future Shock.
 Beautiful card back has lots of eye-appeal as well but lacks in player bio.
-Rainbow Die-Cut parallel can be found but are tough to find because there serial #’d / 100.
+Rainbow Die-Cut parallel can be found but are tough to find because their serial #’d / 100.

 Collector applause brought back Upper Deck’s mother ship, this time in the form of Encore.
 The repeat performance was given a twist in design which entailed what appears to be a rainbow foil coating.
-I describe it as a bad imitation of a “refractor.”
-Cards appear to be darker because of it.
-Seems to me it could’ve been a parallel set included in the former instead of a separate brand.
-One parallel in this set, “Encore F/X” which has gold foil etching on card front and are serial #’d / 125.
+I describe it as a bad imitation of a refractor.

 Wikipedia contributors, “Randy Moss,” Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Randy_Moss&oldid=836282538 (accessed April 2, 2018).

 Randy Moss Stats | Pro-Football-Reference.com https://www.pro-football-reference.com/players/M/MossRa00.htm (accessed April 8, 2018).